 4. Only after that, if the idea shows promise, work on the design (industrial design, early proof of concept…).
 This can be kept in your own country.

-6. Skip any “highly visible” marketing (Kickstarter, Indiegogo, YouTubers and other influencers…) at the start, as that’s the highest source of risk of getting copied.
+6. Skip any “highly visible” marketing (Kickstarter, Indiegogo, YouTubers and other online influencers…) at the start, as that’s the highest source of risk of getting copied.
 Chinese copycats do check these sources online to gauge if new product ideas are worth copying.
+Not all sales or pre-sales count as public disclosure, so be strategic about what you disclose and to whom.

-7. Look into provisional patent applications if you believe patents can help, and register the trademark, but resist the IP lawyers’ pitch for a full-blown patent for as long as possible.
+7. Look into provisional patent applications if you believe patents can help and register the trademark while you work on gaining market traction, but resist the IP lawyers’ pitch for a full-blown patent for as long as possible.

 Defending patents

-Remember, even if you’ve invested, say, tens of thousands of dollars into patenting your product, you also need to have the funds to defend that patent by bringing litigation to anyone that copies the product.
+Even if you’ve invested, say, tens of thousands of dollars into patenting your product, you also need to have the funds to defend that patent by bringing litigation to anyone who copies the product.
 This could be very costly, so you also need to take that into account.
 Without the money to pay lawyers to defend the patent, having the patent is actually not very useful except, perhaps, as a form of deterrent.

 Read more